-We are currently developing cytisinicline for smoking cessation.
+We are currently developing cytisinicline in treating nicotine dependence for smoking cessation in adults.
 Our commercial success depends in part on our ability to develop, manufacture, market and sell our product candidates and use our proprietary technology without infringing the patent rights of third parties.
 We are not aware of any patents or patent applications that would prevent the development, manufacture or marketing of cytisinicline for smoking cessation.